d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 ## Split a Data Batch into Multiple GPUs

 The `utils` module in Gluon provides a function to evenly split an array into multiple parts along the first dimension, and then copy the $i^\mathrm{th}$ part into the $i^\mathrm{th}$ device.
-It's straightforward to implement, but we will use the pre-implemented version so later chapters can reuse the `split_batch` function we will define later.
+It is straightforward to implement, but we will use the pre-implemented version so later chapters can reuse the `split_batch` function we will define later.

 Now, we try to divide the 4 data instances equally between 2 GPUs using the `split_and_load` function.